William Carlos Williams

-In addition to his writing, Williams had a long career as a physician practicing both pediatrics and general medicine.
+Williams practiced both pediatrics and general medicine.
 He was affiliated with Passaic General Hospital, where he served as the hospital's chief of pediatrics from 1924 until his death.
 The hospital, which is now known as St. Mary's General Hospital, paid tribute to Williams with a memorial plaque that states "We walk the wards that Williams walked".

+Randall Jarrell wrote that Williams "feels, not just says, that the differences between men are less important than their similarities—that he and you and I, together, are the Little Men."
+Marc Hofstadter wrote that Williams "sought to express his democracy through his way of speaking.
+His point was to speak on an equal level with the reader and to use the language and thought materials of America in expressing his point of view."
+Per Hugh Fox, Williams saw "the real [original emphasis] function of the imagination as breaking through the alienation of the near at hand and reviving its wonder."

 Life and career

 Williams was born in Rutherford, New Jersey, in 1883.
-His father, William George Williams, was born in England but raised from the age of 5 in the Dominican Republic; his mother, Raquel Hélène Hoheb, from Mayagüez, Puerto Rico, was of French extraction.
+His father, William George Williams, was born in England but raised from "a very young age" in the Dominican Republic and "was most comfortable speaking in Spanish, which was the primary language spoken in the Williams's New Jersey household"; his mother, Raquel Hélène Hoheb, from Mayagüez, Puerto Rico, was of French extraction.
+Williams's maternal grandmother was named Emily Dickinson, though she was no relation to the poet of that name.

 Scholars note that the Caribbean culture of the family home had an important influence on Williams.
 Jeffrey Herlihy-Mera observes, "English was not his primary means of communication until he was a teenager.
-At home his mother and father—who were raised in Puerto Rico and the Dominican Republic, respectively—spoke Spanish with each other and to young William Carlos.”
+At home his mother and father—who were raised in Puerto Rico and the Dominican Republic, respectively—spoke Spanish with each other and to young William Carlos."
 While he wrote in English, "the poet's first language" was Spanish and his "consciousness and social orientation" were shaped by Caribbean customs; his life influenced "to a very important degree by a plural cultural foundation."

+John Keats and Walt Whitman were important early influences on Williams.
 Williams received his primary and secondary education in Rutherford until 1897 when he was sent for two years to a school near Geneva and to the Lycée Condorcet in Paris.
 He attended the Horace Mann School upon his return to New York City and, having passed a special examination, was admitted in 1902 to the medical school of the University of Pennsylvania, from which he graduated in 1906.
 Upon leaving Penn, Williams did internships at both French Hospital and Child's Hospital in New York, then went to Leipzig for advanced study of pediatrics.
 He published his first book, Poems, in 1909.